OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 This mod gives you the ability to customize the arrival message, or turn it off completely.
 Change the default vanilla "shout" to a normal message (UseArrivalShout = false) to get rid of the arrival pings but still use the login message.
 Set your own message string with OverrideArrivalMessage to change the arrival message for all players.

-### Haldor Map Pin
+### Haldor/Hildir Map Pins

-This mod gives you the ability to block the Haldor trader map pin from showing on the map.
+This mod gives you the ability to block the trader map pins from showing on the map.
 This feature is flexible and can be disabled or enabled at any time.
 If disabled (EnableHaldorMapPin = false) the pin will not show for all players when the Haldor trader is discovered.
 Useful for keeping the location of Haldor a secret until you choose to reveal it!
+Similar config for Hildir map pin included.

 ### Player Map Pin Position